Efficient Post-Selection for General Quantum LDPC Codes: Results

 Other useful soft outputs include \textit{posterior LLRs} of individual error mechanisms for given detector outcomes, which can be estimated using the belief propagation (BP) decoder \cite{mackay1996near}.
 Due to inherent degeneracy of QEC codes, BP sometimes fails to converge and therefore does not exhibit an error threshold \cite{panteleev2021degenerate,raveendran2021trapping}.
 Nevertheless, the posterior LLRs can be used in subsequent post-processing routines such as the ordered statistics decoder (OSD) \cite{roffe2020decoding, panteleev2021degenerate} or for running other decoders such as MWPM with updated weight information \cite{higgott2023improved}.

 Here we focus on a specific application of soft outputs: quantifying decoding confidence.
 Specifically, we aim to estimate the reliability of the logical flip inferred by a decoder through analysis of its soft outputs.
 Given such a confidence metric, we construct a post-selection strategy that accepts a trial only when the metric value exceeds a specified cutoff threshold.
-We note that soft outputs have found broader applications beyond post-selection, including hierarchical code architectures where confidence information from inner codes guides the decoding of outer codes \cite{gidney2025yoked, meister2024efficient,srivastava2025sequential}.
+We note that soft outputs have found broader applications beyond post-selection, including hierarchical code architectures where confidence information from inner codes guides the decoding of outer codes \cite{gidney2025yoked, meister2024efficient,srivastava2025sequential}, construction of fast and accurate decoding framework by combining weak and strong decoders \cite{toshio2025decoder}, and error mitigation for logical circuits \cite{zhou2025error,dinca2025error,aharonov2025syndrome}.
 However, this work focuses specifically on their application to post-selection.